top of page

 Solomon Islands

-Large scale forestry planting is now done by private companies only and has led to exploitation and illegal logging.
+Large scale forestry planting is now done by private companies only and has unfortunately led to continued exploitation and illegal logging.
 China accounts for almost 90% of timber exports, followed by much smaller exports to India Vietnam, Taiwan and Korea.

 In 2014 Solomon Islands was still the fourth largest exporter of tropical logs in the world.
 Timber exports account for 60-70% of the total export revenue of the national economy.
 In 2016 and 2017, around 65% of the country’s export earnings came from forestry, mainly through sale of round logs, sawn timber and veneer.
 Solomon Island's major markets for sawn timber are New Zealand and Australia.
 Taiwan and South Korea are major markets for veneer.